jsoverson/preprocess/README.md

 pp.preprocess(text, {USERNAME : "Bob"});
 // -> Hi, I am Bob

+// Simple wrapper around fs.readFile and fs.writeFile
+pp.preprocessFile(src, dest, context, callback);

+// Simple wrapper around fs.readFileSync and fs.writeFileSync
+pp.preprocessFileSync(src, dest, context);

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt][grunt].
+Lint and test your code using jshint

 ## Release History